Separation and Divorce or Death of a Spouse: Property Division

 In this booklet, "married" means a couple who had a legally recognized marriage.
 This means they had a marriage ceremony performed by someone with the legal power to marry them, for example, a judge, justice of the peace, or religious official.

-For family law issues like spousal support, child support, custody, and access, it does not matter if you and your spouse were legally married or living common-law.
+For family law issues like spousal support, child support, decision-making responsibility, and parenting time, it does not matter if you and your spouse were legally married or living common-law.
 The rules are the same.

 But the rules are different for other issues like: